Habit trackers are some of the most impactful Bullet Journal page ideas.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small commission.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

-What And Why Of Bullet Journal Habit Trackers
+What is a Bullet Journal Habit Tracker

-Ok let’s start simple – what is a habit tracker?
+Ok, let’s start simple – what is a habit tracker?

 That’s simple – a habit tracker is a tool you create in your Bullet Journal that helps you to monitor your good (and bad) daily habits and actions.

-But of course, you don’t actually need a Bullet Journal to start tracking your habits, you can simply use a piece of paper and a pen, or even your phone (even we here at Masha Plans are all for a pen and paper approach).
+But of course, you don’t actually need a Bullet Journal to start tracking your habits; you can simply use a piece of paper and a pen, or even your phone (even we here at Masha Plans are all for a pen and paper approach).

 The essential elements of a habit tracker are the habits you want to track and how long you want to track them.
 As long as these elements are there, you’ll be able to make huge changes to your habits and therefore your whole life.